Back to Resources

 Documents Required for a Free Zone Company Bank Account

 The documentation requirements are similar to mainland companies, with a few free zone-specific additions.
+Having everything ready before you approach a bank is the single biggest factor in avoiding delays.

-Business documentation: a business plan or company profile explaining what your company does, details of expected monthly transaction volumes and currency flows, source of funds declaration explaining where your money comes from, bank reference letter from your existing bank in your home country, client contracts or letters of intent (if available), and proof of existing business activity such as invoices, website, or client communications.
+Business documentation includes: a business plan or company profile explaining what your company does, details of expected monthly transaction volumes and currency flows, source of funds declaration explaining where your money comes from, bank reference letter from your existing bank in your home country, client contracts or letters of intent (if available), and proof of existing business activity such as invoices, website, or client communications.

 One tip that saves weeks: prepare every document before you approach any bank.
 The most common cause of delays is incomplete paperwork followed by slow back-and-forth with the compliance team.